LeonardoScommegna/LeonardoScommegna.github.io/_pages/about.md

 * Model-Driven engineering
 * Quantitative evaluation of stochastic models

-I am specifically seeking to bridge these research areas by applying quantitative evaluation methods to software systems for the study of non-functional requirements, with a particular focus on reliability.
-Moreover, my recent research has been also centered around efficient cloud computing and Edge computing solutions.
-With particular emphasis on the Mobile Edge Computing paradigm.
+My purpose is to bridge these research areas by applying quantitative evaluation methods to software systems for the study of non-functional requirements, focusing on reliability.
+Recently, I have been also exploring the field of efficient cloud computing and edge computations solutions, with particular emphasis on the Mobile Edge Computing paradigm.